 - Blur the Lines subverts Stuffed into the Fridge when Drew receives a present that the giver implies is the head of his lover, Rick.
 After crying out because he thinks his lover is dead, Rick walks up behind him and says, "What?
 Why are you screaming?"

 - In Grrl Power, Sydney fumbles for her glasses, talking as if she were Blind Without 'Em.
-She then takes out the overconfident bad guy and exclaims, "Trope subverted!" before explaining that no one's that blind -- well, yes, some people are, but they don't get to be cops.
+She then takes out the overconfident bad guy and exclaims, "Trope subverted!" before putting her glasses back on and explaining that no one's that blind -- well, yes, some people are, but they don't get to be cops.

 - Superman: The Animated Series plays straight and subverts many tropes, but it is noteworthy the way it handled Bury Your Gays.
 Maggie Sawyer was primarily a victim of Hide Your Lesbians, up until the second season episode Apokolips...Now! there had not been any hints to her orientation in the comics, but she seemed to be legitimately set up for death.
 When she is attacked by Intergang she is thrown from her car in a fiery explosion and she is shown horribly burned beneath a crushing pile of rubble, noticeably without a blinking eye or moving fingers.
 It looks like she is Killed Off for Real, especially when Dan Turpin starts calling the attackers "murderers" while screaming at them, except a later scene reveals her to be Not Quite Dead.
 This later scene, which revealed that she had survived and thus subverted the Bury Your Gays trope, also provided the first ever hint at her sexuality when she is visited in the hospital by a woman that the DVD commentary reveals is Toby Raines, her partner in the comics.
 So, Maggie not only survives the attack, which is a straight subversion of the Bury Your Gays premise, but the setup actually lead to a (partial) revelation of her sexuality, something this trope is usually invoked specifically to avoid, making it also an inversion.